Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 3: Setup and Run the IAC Pipeline

 In this exercise, the IAC pipeline will be built.
-This pipeline will create the resources or update if they already exist.
+This pipeline will create the resources or update them if they already exist.

 ### Task 1: Setup the IAC Pipeline